shadown125/SuSanoo/README.md

 ### Investigation

--   Check for user while session existenc in every db call (user deleted but stil can make manipulations in trpc routes cause session is valid...)
+-   Check for user while session existence in every db call (user deleted but stil can make manipulations in trpc routes cause session is valid...)